adrianmoya/es-docs.behat.org/en/source/behat/configuration.rst

 As you can see, ``steps``, ``steps_i18n``, ``bootstrap``, ``environment`` and ``hooks`` parameters accepts arrays.
 It means, that behat can look inside multiple folders/paths to find proper step definition or environment object if you need so.

-Also, notice this strange ``%behat.paths.features%`` and ``%%BEHAT_BASE_PATH%%`` variables.
-This strings is predefined configuration variable, that you can use to build very flexible configurations:
+Also, notice the ``%behat.paths.features%`` and ``%%BEHAT_BASE_PATH%%`` placeholders.
+These strings are predefined configuration variables and constants, that you can use to build very flexible configurations:

-* variable, that consist from upper-case letters and starts/ends with ``%%`` is a constant.
+* A placeholder that consists of upper-case letters and starts/ends with ``%%`` is a constant.
 Default constants are:
     1. ``%%BEHAT_BASE_PATH%%`` - current base path (specified as ``feature`` argument to behat command).
     2. ``%%BEHAT_WORK_PATH%%`` - current work path, from which behat was called.
     3. ``%%BEHAT_CONFIG_PATH%%`` - configuration file directory path.
-* variable, that consist from lower-case letters and starts/ends with single ``%`` is a variable.
-This variables is your current configuration parameters, which you can use to nest configurations.
+* A placeholder that consists of lower-case letters and starts/ends with single ``%`` is a variable.
+These variables are your current configuration parameters, which you can use to nest configurations.
 Usable variables are:
     1. ``%behat.paths.features%`` - default or specified by you features path.
     2. ``%behat.paths.support%`` - default or specified by you support path.